garvita2003/Youtube-Video-Summarizer/README.md

-# YOUTUBE VIDEO SUMMARIZER USING AN EXTENSION:
+# Yotube Video Summarizer using an Extension:
 A chrome extension to summarise any long YouTube videos by utilising YouTube's transcript feature.
+Whenever click the summarizer button it calls the summarizer api in python that returns the summarised text which is being displayed by the chrome extension.

 # Technology Used:
 1) Python